Motion by mean curvature in interacting particle systems: Introduction

 \subsection{Proof of convergence}

-The main result in this paper is the following result that contains Theorems \ref{sexlim}. \ref{LVlim} and \ref{NLVlim} as special cases.
-This result applies to any model with fast stirring or voter model perturbation where the $g$ function satisfies (G0) and
+The main result in this paper is the following result that contains Theorems \ref{sexlim}, \ref{LVlim} and \ref{NLVlim} as special cases.
+This result applies to any model with fast stirring or voter model perturbation where the $g$ function satisfies (G0) and the following assumptions:

-\mn (G4) There exists $c_0\in (0,1-g'(u_-))$ and $\delta_0 \equiv \inf\{ x\geq 0 : g'(u_-+x) \ge 1-c_0\}>0$ so that for $\delta\leq \delta_0$ \beq u_+-g(u_+-\delta)=g(u_-+\delta)-u_-\leq (1-c_0)\delta. \eeq (G5) $g$ is strictly increasing on $[0,1]$.
+\mn (G4) There exists $c_0\in (0,1-g'(u_-))$ and $\delta_* \equiv \inf\{ x\geq 0 : g'(u_-+x) \ge 1-c_0\}>0$ so that for $\delta\leq \delta_*$ \beq u_+-g(u_+-\delta)=g(u_-+\delta)-u_-\leq (1-c_0)\delta. \eeq (G5) $g$ is strictly increasing on $[0,1]$.